shapelets/khiva/doc/sphinx/source/index.rst

 Cite Us
 =======

-If you use KHIVA Library for a publication, please cite it as:
+If you use Khiva Library for a publication, please cite it as:

 .. code-block:: bash

      @misc{khiva-library,
-        author = "David Cuesta and Justo Ruiz and Oscar Torreno and Antonio Vilches", title = "KHIVA Library",
+        author = "David Cuesta and Justo Ruiz and Oscar Torreno and Antonio Vilches", title = "Khiva Library",
         howpublished = "\url{https://shapelets.io/khiva}"
      }